camunda/camunda-docs/docs/components/modeler/bpmn/multi-instance/multi-instance.md

 A `completionCondition` defines whether the multi-instance body can be completed immediately when the condition is satisfied.
 It is a [boolean expression](/components/concepts/expressions.md#boolean-expressions) that will be evaluated each time the instance of the multi-instance body completes.
 Any instances that are still active are terminated and the multi-instance body is completed when the expression evaluates to `true`.

+The BPMN 2.0 specification defined the following properties of a multi-instance body instance:

+- `numberOfInstances`: the total number of instances created.
+- `numberOfActiveInstances`: the number of currently active instances.
+- `numberOfCompletedInstances`: the number of already completed instances.

+These properties are available for use in the `completionCondition` expression.
+Although they are available in that expression, they do not exist as process variables.
+These properties take precedence over process variables with the same name.

 Multiple boolean values or comparisons can be combined as disjunction (`and`) or conjunction (`or`).

 For example: